Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 Now imagine doing that 2-3 times a night.

-Again, the boob in the mouth is an instant pacifier and pressure-equalizing device.
+The boob in the mouth is an instant pacifier.

-Whether you’re on a plane, meeting a friend for a walk or coffee, heading to the grocery store, wherever: if you’re breastfeeding, you can go anywhere you want without carrying around a ton of bottle-feeding gear and coolers and such… all your baby needs is YOU.
+Whether you’re on a park bench, meeting a friend for a physically-distanced walk or coffee, heading to the pediatrician’s office, wherever: if you’re breastfeeding, you can go anywhere you want without carrying around a ton of bottle-feeding gear and coolers and such… all your baby needs is YOU.

 This is great, but it can also be VERY burdensome.